seznam/ima/docs/tutorial/final-polish.md

 ---
-title: "Tutorial - 6.
-Final polish"
+title: Final Polish
-layout: "tutorial"
+description: Tutorial > Final Polish
 ---

 In the [5th part of the tutorial](/tutorial/writing-posts) we updated our application to be able to process input from user, learned something about ways different components can communicate with each other in IMA.js application and updated our guestbook API.

 In this last part of the tutorial we're going to polish few things up and finally finish our guestbook application.

 ## Improving user experience (UX)